johndovern/ani-man/README.md

 ## ani-man.lua
 The secret sauce of ani-man is the ani-man.lua script.
 This script can work in two ways:

-  1. Enable it by default via `script-opts/ani-man.conf` set
+  1. Enable it by default via `script-opts/ani-man.conf` by setting

       `enabled=yes`